 Every two years, a beloved and respected children’s book creator is appointed the National Ambassador for Young People’s Literature to raise national awareness of the importance of young people’s literature as it relates to lifelong literacy, education, and the development and betterment of the lives of young people.

 The National Ambassador for Young People’s Literature Program was established in 2008 by the Children’s Book Council (CBC), Every Child a Reader, and the Library of Congress.
 The program is administered by the staff of Every Child a Reader.
 Over the last ten years, the National Ambassador Program has reached millions of young readers and their caregivers in the United States.

 You can also follow Jason Reynolds on twitter @JasonReynolds83

 Learn more about the National Ambassador for Young People’s Literature program.

-Who were our past ambassadors and what were their platforms?
+Who were our past ambassadors and their platforms?